davenatx/hc_image_ops/README.md

 # hc_image_ops
 The purpose of this project is to identify cropped images (images where the image length is less than the image width) and overlay the image onto a standard size page.
 This is accomplished by reading the "HC" image repository and inserting a database record representing each TIFF image into the included H2 database.
 This step is necessary because we need to use SQL to investigate this data to determine how to complete this project.
 For example, we need to not only determine which images are "cropped", but we also need to identify the different resolutions in order to create a process to "fix" them.

 All of the images presently in the "HC" image repository are read and stored in the accompanying H2 database.

+After this project was designed, it was discovered it would have multiple segments.
+Specificaly, this project processed 1/1/1920 - 9/28/1984.
+However there is potentially another project for 1850 - 1920.
+This data has not been posted to our system yet therefore this data is not in the image repository.

+**The information below pertains to images in the 1/1/1920 - 9/28/1984 segment**

 ##Database